 Speedy projects are our fastest projects.
-They represent around 8% of our total project count.
 These projects are for those of our clients who don’t have a specific Pro they want to work with.
 Our clients allow our algorithm to choose the most suitable Pro for their brief.
 The process to submit a Speedy project is as follows:

 - Our client fills out the project form with the details of what they need.

 - Our algorithm uses the information provided by our client and additional data such as the Pros' stats, availability, rates, etc. to determine who would be the best Pros to work on the project.

 - We email the matching Pros with the invitation.
 The first user to accept the project will get the chance to participate.
 Available projects also appear on Your Projects.

 - Our Quality Control team reviews the file.
 If the submission is approved, the payment for said deliverable will be scheduled, and the file will be sent to our client.
 If the submission is rejected, the project will become available again, and the system will keep sending invitations to matching Pros.